HeardLibrary/learning-github/docs/index.md

 Monday, February 18, 2019, 12pm
 Central Library, Vanderbilt Author's Room (418A)

-Learn about what GitHub can do for you and build your own online repository.
+Learn what GitHub can do for you and build your own online repository.

 ### GitHub II:  Intermediate